-Meetings are held the second Tuesday of each month at 1:00 pm at the Evangelical Presbyterian Church on Broad Street (across from the Milford Diner) to share experiences, plan events, expand horticultural knowledge, and hear authoritative guest speakers.
+Meetings are held the second Tuesday of each month at 1:00 pm at St. Patrick’s Church Hall (corner of High and Fourth Streets) to share experiences, plan events, expand horticultural knowledge, and hear authoritative guest speakers.
 Meetings are not scheduled for January or February.

 The objectives and purposes of the club are: The study of horticulture and related subjects: the pursuit of projects contributing to the beautification of the Borough of Milford; the initiation and/or participation in other appropriate community or regional service projects and activities, including cooperating and joining with other organized groups engaged in the promotion of horticultural or beautification projects, conservation of natural resources, environmental protection and like objectives.

 Enjoy this virtual tour of the Milford Garden Club!